nttcom/metemcyber/README.md

 metemctl account show
 ```

-> ⚠️ **You must agree to [the terms of service](https://forms.office.com/Pages/ResponsePage.aspx?id=Mu8pprpnpkeOs-xDk1ZE_FdfnH75qvpDtqTkNo9NCzRUN1hRM1lIVVZCTUU3V1VJVjhFWEtQSDFMNy4u).** This is a experimental project on the enterprise ethereum of NTT Communications. **You will get a promo code if you agree to this terms.**
+> ⚠️ **You must agree to [the terms of service](https://forms.office.com/Pages/ResponsePage.aspx?id=Mu8pprpnpkeOs-xDk1ZE_FdfnH75qvpDtqTkNo9NCzRUN1hRM1lIVVZCTUU3V1VJVjhFWEtQSDFMNy4u).** This is a experimental project on the enterprise ethereum of NTT Communications. **You will get a promo code if you agree to these terms.**

 Get a promo code via email, and airdrop yourself some ETH to get started: